 As factors of risk and competitiveness, quality, cost and delivery have a direct influence on the efficiency of the production chain.
 At its level, the procurement function can optimize production by influencing these three points:

 - Quality.
 It goes without saying that the quality of your raw materials has a direct impact on the life cycle of your finished products.
 So, choose your suppliers carefully!
 To choose the right one, perform an in-depth analysis of the market followed by an assessment of the suppliers.
-There are many tools available to help you gather information about your suppliers: business sector, customer satisfaction, legal conditions… Mobility Work Suppliers platform helps you identify potential partners based on community reviews and lets you contact them directly through your CMMS.
+There are many tools available to help you gather information about your suppliers: business sector, customer satisfaction, legal conditions… Mobility Work Hub platform helps you identify potential partners based on community reviews and lets you contact them directly through your CMMS.

 - Cost.
 In this instance, the role of the function is to control the costs linked to the supply and distribution networks and to acquire industrial equipment and consumables at the best price.
 Stock management has a real impact on the company’s working capital.
 Stock shortages will likely hinder production activities.
 Excess stock will not only create extra costs but will also expose the company to the risk of obsolescence.
 Therefore by regulating the flows and stock of industrial equipment and consumables, the function helps lower the overall cost of production.